Jack Nitzsche: Life and career

 While organizing the music for the T.A.M.I.
 Show television special in 1964, he met the Rolling Stones and went on to play keyboards on their albums The Rolling Stones, Now!
 (The Rolling Stones No. 2 in the UK), Out of Our Heads, Aftermath and Between the Buttons as well as on their hit singles "Paint It, Black" and "Let's Spend the Night Together"; he also wrote the choral arrangements for "You Can't Always Get What You Want".
 In 1968 he introduced the band to slide guitarist Ry Cooder, a seminal influence on the band's 1969–1973 style.

 On several Rolling Stones records, he was credited as player of the "Nitzsche-phone".
 In an obituary on Gadfly Online, former Rolling Stones manager Andrew Loog Oldham explained the credit:

 I made that up for the credits on those Stones albums—it was just a regular piano (or maybe an organ) mic'd differently.
 It was all part of this package that was created around the Stones.
 People believed it existed.
 The idea was meant to be: "My god, they've had to invent new instruments to capture this new sound they hear in their brains."
 And they were inventing fresh sounds with old toys—therefore, it deserved to be highlighted—it was the read-up of creation, of imagination—getting credit for a job well done.

-He collaborated with Neil Young, beginning with producing "Expecting to Fly" by Buffalo Springfield. plus the song "On the Way Home".
+He collaborated with Neil Young, beginning with producing "Expecting to Fly" by Buffalo Springfield.
 In 1968, Nitzsche and Cooder co-produced Young's eponymous solo debut with David Briggs.
-As he was moving from baroque to hard rock, Young hired Nitzsche for The Stray Gators, the session musicians behind Young on Harvest (1972) and Time Fades Away (1973).
+As he was moving from baroque to folk and rock, Young hired Nitzsche for The Stray Gators, the session musicians behind Young on Harvest (1972) and Time Fades Away (1973).

-Nitzsche played electric piano with Crazy Horse throughout 1970.
+With Crazy Horse in early 1970, Nitzsche played electric piano and, on the studio recording of "When You Dance, I Can Really Love," acoustic piano.
 Despite frequent clashes with Billy Talbot and Ralph Molina, Nitzsche remained with the band after Young left in 1970.
-Nitzsche produced the band's 1971 self-titled debut album and sang lead vocal on "Crow Jane Lady".
+Nitzsche co-produced the band's 1971 self-titled debut album and sang lead vocal on "Crow Jane Lady".
 He left Crazy Horse after the album's commercial failure.